 Jayanagar is a popular residential colony in the heart of Bangalore .
 The shops are spread out on the streets.
 You will have to walk from one shop to the other.
 In some instances, the shops are located in nearby roads and you will have to get there in an auto or by Uber.
 Nalli’s, Neeru’s, and Angadi Silks, the silk saree shops and C.Krishnaiah Chetty & Sons, the famous jewellers are located here.
 This is certainly the best shopping market in Bangalore for silk sarees.

 Chennai is known for its beaches, its historic temples and churches.
-The British ruled India and left a lasting footprint in Chennai, known as Madras earlier.
+The British ruled India and left a lasting footprint in Chennai, which was earlier known as Madras.
 The Kanjivaram silks, gold jewellery and bronze handicrafts are top buys in Chennai.

 Consequently, choose the best times to visit the market.